top of page

 Division of Disaster Recovery and Mitigation

-As part of the State of New Jersey's plan to develop a model integrity oversight program, the Vander Weele Group and partner Deluca Advisory Services were charged with developing a comprehensive Subrecipient Monitoring Plan.
-The plan's objectives included ensuring compliance with applicable law, implementing federal and state regulations regarding SLFR funding, and assisting subrecipients in identifying metrics to guide and evaluate program success.
+As part of the State of New Jersey's plan to develop a model integrity oversight program, the Vander Weele Group was charged with developing a comprehensive Subrecipient Monitoring Plan.
+The plan's objectives included ensuring compliance with applicable law, implementing Federal and state regulations regarding SLFR funding, and assisting subrecipients in identifying metrics to guide and evaluate program success.

 Drawing on twenty years of experience in compliance, programmatic monitoring, and fraud prevention, the Vander Weele Group has provided the state with ongoing risk assessments and the means to evaluate and improve project performance, internal controls, cash management, acquisition and property management, and records management.
 Additionally, we've provided training to detect and prevent fraud, waste, and abuse, and in conducting subrecipient monitoring.